Applications of the Morava $K$-theory to algebraic groups: Geometric constructions of cohomological invariants

 \begin{ntt}[Tits algebras and $K^0$] There is another interpretation of the Tits algebras related to Grothendieck's $K^0$ functor.
 Let $G$ be a semisimple algebraic group over $F$ of inner type and let $X$ be the variety of Borel subgroups of $G$.
 By Panin \cite{Pa94} the $K^0$-motive of $X$ is isomorphic to a direct sum of $|W|$ motives, where $W$ denotes the Weyl group of $G$.
 Denote these motives by $L_w$, $w\in W$.

 For $w\in W$ consider where $\Pi$ is the set of simple roots, $\Phi^-$ is the set of negative roots, and $\Lambda$ is the weight lattice.

-Let $\Lambda_r$ be the root lattice and be the Tits homomorphism (see \cite{Ti71}).
+Let $\Lambda_r$ be the root lattice and be the Tits homomorphism, which sends a fundamental weight $\omega_i$ to $[A_i]$ (see \cite{Ti71}).
+In particular, the homomorphism $\beta$ is essentially the homomorphism $f$ from Section~\ref{sec31}.
 Then over a splitting field $K$ of $G$, the motive $(L_w)_K$ is isomorphic to a Tate motive and the restriction homomorphism is an injection $\zz\to\zz$ given by the multiplication by $\ind A_w$, where $[A_w]=\beta(\rho_w)$.
 In particular, different motives $L_w$ can be parametrized by the Tits algebras.

 Moreover, if all Tits algebras of $G$ are split, then the $K^0$-motive of $X$ is a direct sum of Tate motives over $F$. \end{ntt}